 Likewise, Zoom is great for hosting video conferences with HD audio and video, which is why it was hailed fastest growing businesses at work video conferencing app by Okta, a cloud software management company, for 2020.
 Microsoft Teams is the new name for Skype’s business subscription app and has features similar to those of Slack and Zoom; as an added bonus, Microsoft is offering a free 6-month trial of the app’s premium version.
 Apple’s App Store has a full slate of apps for remote work, so if you’re a fan of the company with a bite in its logo, you’ll definitely want to check them out sooner than later!

-When working remotely, project management can make or break a team, so finding the right application for your team is a must.
+When working remotely, project management can make or break a team, so finding the right tools for your team is a must.
 From day-to-day tasks, project deadlines or meetings – your project management platform can help ease the uncertainty of, “was I supposed to do that?”
 Basecamp is incredibly popular but there are other options like Asana or Trello.
 Each offer different prices points and functionality based on the unique needs of your team.
 Want to keep things as simple as possible?
 Trello may be your best bet.
 Looking for something with more capabilities or integration options?
 Asana may be the tool for you.
 Or are you wanting to get something set up ASAP?
 One reason Basecamp is so popular is because of how easy it is to create an account.
 For a more detailed comparison between these three project management tools, click here.

 If you’re more the hands-on creative type, don’t worry – the Adobe Creative Cloud is ahead of the curve with more than 20 desktop and mobile apps for photography, design, video, web design and more.
 InVision is another popular resource with more than 5 million users utilizing its ability to build interactive prototypes and more.
 Looking for an easy-to-use graphic design tool?
 Canva‘s drag-and-drop interface and template library inspires creativity and offers helpful tutorials on layout and presentation.